BurnerWah/dotfiles-linux/.config/nvim/README.rst

 The biggest real problems with Coc_ would have to be:

 * There isn't a (good) way to disable it for a buffer
-* It can screw with your ``runtimepath``
+* It can mess with your ``runtimepath``
-* It doesn't really play nicely with other plugins
+* It doesn't play nicely with other plugins

-Non of those are really deal breakers, but they're worth keeping in mind if you decide you use it.
+None of those are deal breakers, but they're worth keeping in mind if you decide you use it.

 .. _Coc: https://github.com/neoclide/coc.nvim